-Bystanders stop attempted rape on subway platform in Manhattan
+Suspect charged in 'heinous' attempted rape on subway platform in Manhattan

-UPPER EAST SIDE, Manhattan (WABC) -- Police are searching for the man who tried to rape a woman at an Upper East Side subway platform.

-The incident was reported Saturday night inside the Lexington Avenue and East 63rd Street subway station around 11 a.m.
+The incident was reported Saturday inside the Lexington Avenue and East 63rd Street subway station around 11 a.m.

-The 25-year-old victim was waiting on the platform for a Q train when the man approached her and pushed her to the ground.
+The 25-year-old victim was on the platform when the man approached her and pushed her to the ground.

 RELATED | New York officer shot, wounded after exchanging gunfire with suspect